ThKrypt/QualCoder/6-Other-information.md

 Originally when doing my PhD I analysed qualitative survey data via a thematic approach using RQDA.
 I then thought this could be reproduced in Python, so I scripted an earlier version called PyQDA which worked OK at the time.

 I thought I would share QualCoder in the hope that it may help others.
-This is still an early version so bugs are possible and functionality could be further extended.
+Software bugs are possible and functionality could be further extended.
 I also generally work on Linux machines, and sometimes Windows, so this software probably needs further tweaking for best use on Windows.
 I work on the programming for this in my spare time, it is not my full time job for me.

 If and when you use QualCoder and publish your results, I would really appreciate it if you let me know the bibliographic information of your work.